This topic provides answers to frequently asked questions about Object Storage Service (OSS).

 - What is an Alibaba Cloud region?

 An Alibaba Cloud region is a geographical region that contains multiple, geographically isolated zones.
-These zones are connected to each other by using networks that feature short latencies, high throughput, and high redundancy.
+These zones are connected to each other by using networks that feature short latency, high throughput, and high redundancy.

 - What is a zone?

 Each region contains several isolated locations known as zones.
 The power supply and network of each zone are independent.
-The network latency for access between instances within the same zone is shorter.
+The network latency between instances within the same zone is less.
 Zones within the same region can access each other.
 However, faults that occur in one zone do not affect other zones.

-- How do I determine which region to store my data in?
+- How do I determine which region to store my data?